clhain/sandbox/docs/installation/all-in-one-gke.md

 Place your Deployment Service Account Key from step 2 above in /tmp/gcloud.key (or the location of your choice, updating the file).

-Set the value of OIDC_CLIENT_SECRET to your key value from step 3 above:
+Set the value of OIDC_CLIENT_SECRET to your key value from step 3 above.

 `export OIDC_CLIENT_SECRET=YOUR_CLIENT_SECRET_VALUE`